ahmaazouzi/cs-topics/networking/network.md

 	- Looking inside a router and how it's used in packet delivery.
 	- Diving deep in the Internet Protocol (IP) and such things as IPv4, NAT, ICMP, IPv6, etc.
 	- Routing algorithms and how they are used to make the network efficient.
-	- Different routing protocols such as RIP, OSPF, etc.
+	- Different routing protocols such as RIP, OSPF, BGP, etc.
 	- Multicast and broadcast routing.

 ## The Network Layer: